gifale95/BERG/docs/models/model_cards/meg-things_meg_1-vit_b_32.rst

 sensors.

 **Model training partition.** Single-trial responses to approximately 22,000 unique naturalistic images were used for training.
+In addition to the full training set, the training data can be divided into four non-overlapping quarters (5,562 trials each) using a reproducible random shuffle (seed: 20200220).

 **Model testing partition.** 200 test images, each repeated 12 times, were used for evaluation; the target responses correspond to the average MEG activity across repetitions.

-**Training procedure.** Independent linear regression models were fitted separately for each MEG sensor and time point, predicting the sensor’s time-resolved response from the feature vectors.
+**Training procedure.** Independent linear regression models were fitted separately for each MEG sensor and time point, predicting the sensor's time-resolved response from the feature vectors.
 The resulting model weights provide a spatiotemporal mapping from visual features to MEG sensor activity.

 **Noise ceiling.** The noise ceiling was computed from the 12 repeated presentations of each of the 200 test image, following the analytical procedure described in the Natural Scenes Dataset (NSD) paper (Allen et al., 2022).